 Please also note that well child care does not include care of other chronic medical conditions (asthma, ADHD, allergies, mental health issues) or acute illnesses (ear infections, strep throat, gastrointestinal illnesses, etc.) that occur at the same time as the well visit.
 If we evaluate and treat chronic or acute conditions during the course of the well visit, we are mandated by your insurance company to document and bill separately for those issues.
 As such, you may be required to pay a copay.
 Please know that this is required by the insurance companies and we are forced to comply with this policy, as failure to do so would constitute insurance fraud.

 It is our office policy that all patients have an annual well child exam (more frequently for children under 4yo).
 Failure to comply with this policy may result in dismissal from our practice.

 I acknowledge I have read and understand the above policy.
 I agree I am responsible for any and all charges deemed to be my responsibility by my insurance carrier.
 These include, but are not limited to, copays, deductibles, coinsurance, benefits, and any services not covered by my insurance carrier.

-DISCLAIMER: By typing your name below, you are signing this application electronically.
+DISCLAIMER: By typing your name below, you are signing this application electronically in agreement with the above policies and statements.
 You agree that your electronic signature is the legal equivalent of your manual signature on this application.